ShivangNagta/PhysicsEngine_OpenGL_SDL2/README.md

 Showcase of some of those examples I have worked upon : </br>

-Implementation of the Blinn Phong Reflection Model : </br>
+Implementation of the Blinn Phong Reflection Model (OpenGL) : https://github.com/user-attachments/assets/7b8e90a7-118b-48fc-bcb0-8f3728b170ed
-https://github.com/user-attachments/assets/7b8e90a7-118b-48fc-bcb0-8f3728b170ed